-All about AB ‘Abbas’ de Villiers
+All about AB ‘Abbas’ de Villiers: A peek into the mind of the South Africa legend

 ‘Rally around me, I am going to do it’

 When we went to Sri Lanka under his captaincy in 2014, we had never won any series against Sri Lanka.
-The first game we beat them, and in the second match, chasing 240 we were going great guns with AB and Faf, and AB got out.
+The first game we beat them, and in the second match, chasing 240 we were going great guns with AB and Hashim Amla, and AB got out.
 We lost that game and there was just one more game left.
 He got up in that team meeting: “Guys I will put my hand up and will take the blame.
 I messed up last game.
-Faf was batting so well, and all it needed was someone to bat with him.
+Amla was batting so well, and all it needed was someone to bat with him.
 I gave it away.
 I am sorry.
 I could have batted better.
 “So, come tomorrow, rally around me, I am going to do it.”

 Next day, he got a hundred off 60 balls.
 And that big Hambantota ground looked so small when he went hammer and tongs.
 We got 340 and defended it — and won a series for the first time in Sri Lanka in any format.”